hypo69/hypo/pytest/gemini - set 3/en/src/webdriver/_pytest/test_driver_executor.md

 * **Clearer Assertions:** Replaced `assert element` with `assert element is not None` for robust checking.
 Also, the `assert element.text == ...` is now more specific and easier to debug.
 Added assertions about the expected result

-* **Realistic Locators:** Changed the `test_send_message` and other similar tests to use more realistic locator strategies and selectors that are likely to be present on `example.com`.
+* **Realistic Locators:** Changed the `test_send_message` and other similar tests to use more realistic locator Startegies and selectors that are likely to be present on `example.com`.

 * **Robust Error Handling:** Using `pytest.raises` for `ExecuteLocatorException` with a match string helps pinpoint the exact reason for the failure, which makes debugging a lot easier.
 Using `try...except` is generally better than letting the exception be caught by the framework, since this often results in pytest failing to catch the exception, in turn masking the cause of the failure.